Verdocs/web-sdk/README.md

 Note that the downstream projects do not "pull" from the main library.
 Instead, when a build is run, the StencilJS compiler is configured to push changes into the downstream projects.
 Therefore, a build must be run in the parent project before the child projects are published.

+If building on a Mac you will need Cairo and Pango installed:

+    brew install cairo pango

 ### External dependencies

 To minimize external dependencies, license conflicts, and related issues, third-party libraries and other dependencies should be avoided.